Trump's Confederate Fallacies

 One hundred yards from where we stand...I horse-whipped a negro wench, until her skirts hung in shreds, because upon the streets of this quiet village she had publicly insulted and maligned a Southern lady.

-It is during the same period and out of the same racist motives that an otherwise obscure Confederate battle flag became a symbol of "the South."
+It is during the same period and out of the same racist motives that an otherwise obscure Confederate battle flag became popular.
+This flag was adopted as their symbol by the “Dixiecrats,” a third party of Southern Democrats that temporarily split from the main party when it adopted a platform supporting civil rights for African-Americans.

 And don't listen to anyone telling you lies about how Robert E. Lee was some sort of tragic hero, who opposed slavery but felt he had an obligation to make "sacrifices" for ideals of limited government.
 As an officer in the US Army, Lee took an oath to obey the Commander in Chief of the United States and to defend his country.
 He spit on both when he became the leader of the Confederate army.